April 2, 2021

 Twitch analytics from a Cybersole livestream event

 The result was a release format that felt more open, more memorable, and more alive than the usual silent drop.
-It gave people a show, a reason to stick around, and a better shot at understanding the rules of the game before the game started moving.
+It gave people a show, a reason to stick around, and a fair read on the rules before the game started moving.

 That ended up being one of the ways Cybersole separated itself from the rest of the checkout automation world.
 Not by pretending demand was polite, but by designing around the reality of it.